driis/dr.BmwData/docs/ARCHITECTURE.md

 1. First run: No stored token → Interactive device flow required → Token saved to store
 2. Subsequent runs: Token loaded from store → Automatic refresh → New token saved back to store

+#### ITelemetryService / TelemetryService
+Handles vehicle telemetry data retrieval from the BMW CarData API.
+Uses `IAuthenticationService` internally to obtain access tokens.

+**Methods:**
+- `GetVehicleMappingsAsync()`: Gets list of vehicles mapped to the customer account
+  - Returns `VehicleMappingResponse` with array of `VehicleMapping` objects
+  - Each mapping includes VIN, mapped since date, and mapping type (PRIMARY/SECONDARY)

+- `GetTelematicDataAsync(string vin, string containerId)`: Gets telematic data for a vehicle
+  - Takes VIN and container ID as parameters
+  - Returns `TelematicDataResponse` with dictionary of telematic data entries
+  - Each entry includes value, unit, and timestamp

 #### IContainerService / ContainerService
 Handles container management for the BMW CarData API.
 Uses `IAuthenticationService` internally to obtain access tokens.